stanford-web-security/assign1/exercises/03/problem.md

 ## Goal

-Can you think of a way to defeat their improved sanitization code and get your `<script>` tag into the page?
+Can you think of a way to defeat their improved sanitization code and get your `<script>` tag into the page using the search input field?

 <iframe src='http://localhost:4030'></iframe>